IBM-Cloud/docs/manageapps/depapps.md

 	  <dt><strong>IBM_JAVA_OPTIONS</strong></dt>
 	  <dd>The Java SDK options to use when running the application.</dd>
 	  <dt><strong>IBM_JAVA_COMMAND_LINE</strong></dt>
-	  <dd>The Java command to start up a Liberty profile server instance in the DEA.</dd>
+	  <dd>The Java command to start up a Liberty profile server instance in Diego.</dd>
 	  <dt><strong>WLP_USR_DIR</strong></dt>
-	  <dd>The location of shared resources and server definitions when starting up a Liberty profile server instance in the DEA.</dd>
+	  <dd>The location of shared resources and server definitions when starting up a Liberty profile server instance in Diego.</dd>
 	  <dt><strong>WLP_OUTPUT_DIR</strong></dt>
 	  <dd>The location of generated output such as log files and working directory of a running Liberty profile server instance.</dd>
 	  </dl>